amaliujia/ArcherDFS/README.md

 ArcherDFS
 =========

-This is Map Reduce Framework &amp;&amp; Distributed File System
+This is a MapReduce Framework and Distributed File System implementation.
+Firstly, Migratable processes system and Remote Method Invocation Framework were integrated into ArcherDFS.
+Then, Heartbeats protocol was designed and achieved in ArcherDFS, aiming at a robust infrastructure.
+As for distributed system design, architecture and main ideas came from GFS.
+Finally, main components like mapper, shuffle, reducer in MapReduce framework were designed and implemented.
+Word count was used to test this system.

 Milestone
 =========